 Where workers are working from trestles, ladders and mobile scaffolds on solid construction and they are located in close proximity to floor openings such as stairwells and partially completed floors, edge protection will not prevent a fall into the opening.
-The openings must be covered and the covers must be capable of withstanding any impact and static loads, and must be fixed to prevent any dislodgement or accidental removal.
+The openings must be covered with covers designed to withstand likely impact and static loads and fixed to prevent any dislodgement or accidental removal.